abwmn/bot_saves_princess/README.md

 ## Introduction

 This repo contains solutions for the Hacker Rank [Bot Saves Princess](https://www.hackerrank.com/challenges/saveprincess2) [challenges](https://www.hackerrank.com/challenges/saveprincess2), as well as a simple test suite for checking results locally.
 I had a blast designing and optimizing these solutions to be both efficient and readable.
 I encountered the most difficulty not in the solutions themselves, but in my local Ruby environment, which despite my persistent reinstallation and configuration efforts, was not cooperating in a timely manner.
 I had to try a different approach, so I opted to try Docker as a solution to my configuration woes.
 Although I hadn't made my own Dockerfile before, I was able to get one spun up pretty quickly and easily, and greatly appreciate the simple and powerful functionality it afforded me.
-If I had had more time to dedicate to this project, I would have liked to create a terminal game to help visualize the code's execution, but we will have to settle for verification of the code's functionality via Hacker Rank and the test suite.
+After submitting the Hacker Rank solutions in main as my MVP, I went ahead and did a playable terminal version in the "extension" branch to showcase some OOP functionality.

 ## The Solutions